New Object Block

 The new object block is a statement, and can be stacked with other statements.

 When used in the conditions of a rule or a question, it checks to see whether the named object is a member of the category.
 But typically, you will want to use the object category block to test for category membership in rules and questions, because it allows you to use variables for the object, instead of needing to type the object's name.

 When used in a fact or in the conclusion of a rule, it asserts that the object is a member of the category.
 But in the conclusion of a rule, you are probably going to want to use the object category block so as to be able to draw that conclusion about more than one thing.

 Typically, therefore, the new object block is used only in facts.

 You will usually only need to create a large number of objects when you are testing your rules, but there are some circumstances where there are a limited number of objects in a category and you can define them in advance.
 In that case, it can be helpful to combine the new object blocks in a single fact block, so that it can be collapsed to make your workspaces easier to read.

 Note that it is not possible to declare that an object exists without assigning it to at least one category.
 But it is possible to take an object that has been created in one category and add it to additional categories later.
-This can be done by using the new object block from more than one category, but with the same object name.
+This can be done by using the new object block multiple times with different categories, but with the same object name.
 The safer method, however, is to create the object once, and then use the object category block to assign additional categories to it.